Unlocking Opportunities for Pupil Transportation Workers

 Frequently Asked Questions

 An electric school bus, sometimes referred to as an eSchool Bus, is a zero-emission vehicle designed for student transportation.
 It uses a rechargeable battery pack to power an electric drive motor – this completely eliminates the dependence on traditional internal combustion engines.
-The battery is “refueled” by connecting the bus to an appropriate electrical power source.

-WDI’s eSchool Bus Familiarization course is a no-cost training program that demystifies battery-electric school bus technology to educate pupil transportation workers on the operation and maintenance of electric school buses.
+WDI’s eSchool Bus pre-training course is a no-cost training program that demystifies battery-electric school bus technology to educate pupil transportation workers on the operation and maintenance of electric school buses.
 The course covers various aspects, including understanding electric vehicle (EV) systems, battery management, charging procedures, and safety protocols related to high-voltage components.

 Contact Us